Canadian residents pay in Canadian funds at the exchange rate of 1.33

 Founded in 1990, REEF is an international marine conservation organization that implements hands-on programs to involve local communities in conservation-focused activities.
 Its mission is to protect biodiversity and ocean life by actively engaging and inspiring the public through citizen science, education, and partnerships with the scientific community.

 Get up-close experience with scientific fieldwork and coral reef restoration.
 Learn about why coral reefs are in decline and why restoration is being done to combat this decline.
-Snorkel for a unique “birds-eye” view of coral nurseries and active restoration sites on nearby reefs.
+Snorkel for an expansive view of coral nurseries and active restoration sites of nearby reefs.
 Discuss coral tree and nursery advantages and disadvantages while exploring various aspects of maintenance & materials.
 Delve into outplanting techniques and methodology, invertebrate field guides, coral identification & biology.

 CRF is the world's largest non-profit marine-conservation organization dedicated to restoring coral reefs to a healthy state, in Florida and globally.
 Their mission is to restore coral reefs, to educate others on the importance of our oceans, and to use science to further coral research and coral reef monitoring techniques.
 CRF works to support the reefs’ natural recovery processes through the large-scale cultivation, outplanting, and monitoring of genetically diverse, reef-building corals.